If you have collision coverage, you can get pothole damage covered.

 Collision and comprehensive coverage go hand in hand; both are optional auto insurance coverages that are part of full coverage.
 However, only collision coverage covers pothole damage; comprehensive coverage covers incidents other than collisions, such as auto vandalism and hail damage.

-In the U.S., 1 in 5 miles of highway, 45,000 bridges, and major roads are in poor condition, which could include potholes.1
+In the U.S., over 40 percent of all roads are in poor condition, which could include potholes.1

 Potholes can damage your car, but usually only minor damage to wheels and tires.
 There’s also a low risk of damage to your car’s alignment, suspension, steering, and rims.